OliverStone01/Studying-SecurityPlus/CompTIA_Security+_StudyGuide/Chapter_1.md

 **The DAD Triad**

 The DAD triad explains the three key threats to cybersecurity efforts: Disclosure, Alteration, and Denial.
 Disclosure is the exposure of sensitive information to unauthorised individuals.
-This is also known as data loss.Alteration is the unauthorised modification of information and is a violation of the principle of integrity.
-Denial is the disruption of an authorised user'slegitimate access to information.
+This is also known as data loss.
+Alteration is the unauthorised modification of information and is a violation of the principle of integrity.
+Denial is the disruption of an authorised user's legitimate access to information.

 Whenever you find yourself tasked with assessing the security controls used to protect an asset or the threats to an organisation, you can use the CIA and DAD triads for guidance.